victorbrca/blog_hugo/content/post/how-to-configure-a-ups-between-linux-and-freenas.md

 Now let's test see if all works.
 Instead of pulling the cord we can instead run `upsmon -c fsd` on the master (this will save wear and tear on your battery).
 Hopefully we have configured our delay time properly and we should see all our devices powering off, and eventually the UPS as well.

-_**Tip:** Because I have hot swap bays on my FreeNAS server, I have removed all drives before testing (to be extra careful and to avoid any issues)._
+_**Tip:** Because I have quick removable drive bays on my FreeNAS server, I have removed all drives before testing (to be extra careful and to avoid any issues)._

 ```none
 ➤ sudo upsmon -c fsd